Choosing an efficient dishwasher can save you up to $600 in energy costs over 10 years, compared to using an inefficient model.

 - Choose the right size dishwasher - slim line or single drawer dishwashers are great if you only have a small amount of dirty dishes in your household.

-- Compare the Energy Rating Labels of dishwashers of similar sizes and types - the more stars, the cheaper to run.
-All dishwashers have energy rating labels so you can see roughly how much electricity they use in a year.
+- Compare the Energy Rating Label of dishwashers of similar sizes and types - the more stars, the cheaper to run.
+All dishwashers have the Energy Rating Label so you can see roughly how much electricity they use in a year.

-- If you’re comparing different sizes or types of dishwashers - for example a full sized versus a single drawer model, then ignore the stars and look at the annual energy consumption (kWh per year).
+- If you’re comparing different sizes or types of dishwashers - for example, a full sized versus a single drawer model, ignore the stars and look at the annual energy consumption (kWh per year).

 - Choose models with an ‘eco', ‘half load' or ‘fast' wash setting - they will help you save water and energy.

 - If you have a wetback, solar water heater or heat pump water heater - consider choosing a model with a hot water connection for lower running costs and shorter cycle times.
 Check the maximum hot water-inlet temperature and make sure you have a suitable tempering valve on your hot-water system.
 Connect dishwashers with a single water connection only to cold water.